 Dilapidations usually form part of negotiations at lease expiry.
 The landlord would serve a Terminal Schedule of Dilapidations on the tenant which is a document detailing all of the disrepair in the building and the cost to put it into full repair (subject to any Schedules of Condition agreed at the start of the lease).
 Conventionally these works can either be done by the tenant before the lease expires if they move out early, alternatively a monetary settlement is paid to the landlord.
 Having said that there is a fair proportion of circumstances where that is not the case so it is important to take advise from a dilapidations specialist.

 Click on each highlighted stage of the timeline to find out more information.

-Michael Garvey joined the firm in 2004 as a Director and has over 30 years experience in commercial property.
-He is also the Vice-Chair of Buckinghamshire Business First and a Board Member of the Bucks Learning Enterprise Partnership.
+Michael Garvey joined the firm in 2004 and is the Managing Director.
+He has been working in the region for 30 years.
+He is also the Chairman of Buckinghamshire Business First (representing the interests of 11,000 business in the County) and a board member of the Buckinghamshire (Thames Valley) Local Enterprise Partnership.

 Joanna Kearvell has over 11 years experience in the commercial property sector including working as a property agent and marketing.
 Having worked in Bucks for over a decade, Jo is able to bring her knowledge of the property sector and experience in completing transactions plus all the stages in between to the new department.